Neurological Problems of the Elderly

 The volume of the brain tends to diminish with age, resulting in a process called cerebral atrophy.
 As a result, the space between the brain and the skull bone increases, thereby, putting pressure on the thin-walled veins.
 Mild to moderate head injuries can result in bleeding from these ruptured veins, thereby, causing CSDH.
 This process occurs slowly for a period of days to weeks.
 Hence the term ‘chronic’ is used.

 Small amounts of CSDH can be absorbed by a natural process but repeated bleeding and the use of blood-thinning tablets, common in the elderly, can result in a large amount of blood collection, causing pressure on the brain.
 Headache, vomiting and paralysis are common outcomes.
 Surgery may be required when a significant amount of CSDH is produced.

 Normal Pressure Hydrocephalus (NPH)

 The discrepancy between cerebrospinal fluid (CSF) production and absorption inside the brain can result in an excessive amount of CSF collection in the ventricles.
 This condition is called hydrocephalus.
-In elderly patients, this process develops very slowly, and the pressure exerted by the fluid on the brain is usually minimal.
+In elderly patients, these neurological problems develop very slowly, and the pressure exerted by the fluid on the brain is usually minimal.
 It often is a normal part of ageing.
 Gait difficulties, urinary incontinence and dementia are common symptoms.

-To know more about the treatment options available at Medica, click here.
+To know more about the neurological problems treatment options available at Medica, click here.

-Dr Tripathy is Sr. Consultant Neurosurgeon & Director, Medica Institute of Neurological Diseases & Vice-Chairman, Medica Superspecialty Hospital, Kolkata
+Dr Tripathy is Sr. Consultant Neurosurgeon & Director, of Medica Institute of Neurological Diseases & Vice-Chairman, of Medica Superspecialty Hospital, Kolkata.